 Whitby, North Yorkshire

 The medieval fisherman’s village of Whitby has all the hallmarks of a quintessential English town on the sea: a harbor dotted with painted wooden boats, stone houses with russet shingled rooftops, and tiny shops that offer some of the country’s best fish-and-chips.
 But there’s another layer to explore.
-You can tour the ruins of Whitby Abbey, the 7th-century monastery that served as the inspiration for Bram Stoker’s Dracula, walk in the footsteps of 18th-century explorer James Cook, who apprenticed as a seaman here, at his memorial museum, or embark on a scenic hike through the heather moorlands of Cleveland Way National Trail, in North York Moors National Park.
+After dropping your bags at the Raithwaite Estate, tour the ruins of Whitby Abbey, the 7th-century monastery that served as the inspiration for Bram Stoker’s Dracula; walk in the footsteps of 18th-century explorer James Cook, who apprenticed as a seaman here, at his memorial museum; or embark on a scenic hike through the heather moorlands of Cleveland Way National Trail in North York Moors National Park.